Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 	}

 ## Class Characteristic
-The `Characteristic` class provides access to a GATT service characteristic.
+The `Characteristic` class provides access to a single GATT service characteristic.
 The following properties are included:

 | Property | Type | Description |
 | --- | --- | :--- |